MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertTo-Csv.md

 # ConvertTo-Csv

 ## SYNOPSIS
-Converts .NET objects into a series of comma-separated value (CSV) strings.
+Converts .NET objects into a series of character-separated value (CSV) strings.

 ## SYNTAX